Vijaya150/sonarqube-maven-example/README.md

 or\
 **`mvn clean install sonar:sonar`**

-* Click on the project name to see the code quality inspection
+* Click on the project name to see the code quality inspection.
 <br />

 ## Documentation